TruthTexts Article: Lifted Up and Weighed Down

 Genuine followers of Jesus will frequently bring up the subject of the cross, and the death of Jesus.
 And while they may mention how horrible a death that was, they seem happy that it happened.
 They call it “Good Friday.”
 The horrible execution of a completely innocent man is treated somehow as a joyful event.
 Either believers are sadistic and murderous, or they see something in the cross that has eluded the rest of the world.
 It’ll take more than a minute to explain this.
-Along the way, we will look at why Jesus’ execution is so different from any other death, and we will settle once and for all exactly who is guilty for His death.
+Along the way, we will look at why Jesus’ execution is so different from any other death, and we will firmly settle exactly who is guilty for His death.

 In the world we live in, it is an almost daily occurrence to hear of someone being beheaded, burned alive, or even crucified, often for being a follower of Jesus.
 There’s no shortage of cruelty and savagery.
 We find ourselves getting numbed by it all, and we can’t even wrap our brains around the pain the victims must have felt, so we thrust the images aside and focus on something else.
 Then someone mentions the death of Jesus, or even goes into detail about the excruciating pain involved in a crucifixion, and we almost feel like shrugging it off.
 So what’s different about this execution, and what makes it, for believers, the pivotal event in human history?
 It’s just another senseless killing by cruel people.
 We must be exaggerating it, right?

 to who He was: “What we preach is God’s wisdom.
 It was a secret until now.
 God planned for us to have this honor before the world began.
 None of the world leaders understood this wisdom.
 If they had, they would not have put Christ up on a cross to die.
 He